Jay2645/Unreal-Polygonal-Map-Gen/README.md

 This is a port of [the ActionScript code](https://github.com/amitp/mapgen2) of [Red Blob Games' *Polygonal Map Generation for Games*](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).
 This port is written in C++ and designed to work in Unreal Engine 4 using the Unreal Engine 4 "Plugin" system.
 This port works fully with games written in C++ as well as games that use Unreal Engine 4's "Blueprint" system.

-The original ActionScript code was released under the MIT Open Source license; this C++ port of the code is also released under the MIT Open Source license.

-This project also uses [Bl4ckb0ne's C++ Delaunay Triangulation algorithm](https://github.com/Bl4ckb0ne/delaunay-triangulation), modified slightly to work with the Unreal Engine.
-This code is also used under the MIT License.
-Conversion from Delaunay to Voronoi is (very loosely) based off of [Joseph Marshall's voronoi-c++ code](https://bitbucket.org/jlm/voronoi-c/src/b06aa9cccba6392d28ad7d7cae9a7361efb22c94?at=default), also modified under an MIT License.

 #Installation

 1. Make a `Plugins` folder at your project root (where the .uproject file is), if you haven't already.
 Then, clone this project into a subfolder in your Plugins directory.
 After that, open up your project's .uproject file in Notepad (or a similar text editor), and change the `"AdditionalDependencies"` and `"Plugins"` sections to look like this: